sqlitebrowser/go-dbhub/README.md

 ### What works now

+* (Experimental) Upload, delete, and list your "Live" databases
+* (Experimental) Execute INSERT/UPDATE/DELETE statements on your "Live" databases
+* (Experimental) List the tables, views, indexes, and columns in your "Live" databases
 * Run read-only queries (eg SELECT statements) on databases, returning the results as JSON
 * Upload and download your databases
 * List the databases in your account